 3. What a beauty!
 It’s exactly what you dreamed of finding.
 All the essentials are there.
 It feels like home, it’s almost affordable, it’s in a great neighborhood and you can immediately see your life unfolding happily inside this house.
 It’s a match.
 You make an earnest effort to fill out your application, revealing all of your personal information and profess your love.
 Then you get the call — they’ve decided on somebody else — or maybe they changed their mind and want to stay off the market (not ready for a commitment).
 For whatever reason, you wanted it but it didn’t want you.

-Now I’ve always been a renter.
+For most of my life I’ve been a renter.
 Maybe it’s a sign of being singular (avoiding those 30-year commitments) but there are many times that my relationships have lasted a decade or more (with men and with rented homes).
-And now that I’m looking again, I’m struck by the obvious similarity to dating.
+And when I was looking for real estate, I was struck by the obvious similarity to dating.
 Especially when there’s a deadline to move, that ticking clock, and the need to find “the one” before the lease ends (or in the case of dating, before your eggs dry up).
 The entire process can be so depressing!

 I don’t feel like I’m settling for something less than what I wanted — which isn’t to say the house is perfect, but it is to say that I can love it completely, even with its imperfections which I see as “character” even though I’m sure others might call them flaws.